 By carefully selecting pedagogical partners and building alliances with local education authorities, Worldfund has swiftly become the premier U.S. non-profit dedicated exclusively to improving basic K-12 education in Latin America.
 All of our programs emphasize the teacher-student bond and focus on critical skills for personal growth and employability.

 Worldfund’s vision is for every child in Latin America to benefit from exceptional educators who inspire them to learn the skills necessary for dignified work and life.
-Working in partnership with government and private corporations, Worldfund’s three flagship programs deliver world-class, human-centered training and support to teachers and principals from public schools in Latin America.
+We believe that quality education has the power to transform lives, build vibrant communities, and strengthen societies.

 - We believe a quality education is every person’s human right